 - Demonstrates strong organizational skills

 - Two years’ work experience as a Patient Care Technician or Rehabilitation Technician, or Physical Therapy Assistant background.

-This is a 32 hour a week position; Monday –Thursday 2:00 pm to 10:30 pm.
+This is a 40 hour a week position; Variable days including weekends - 2:00 pm to 10:30 pm.
 Job Schedule may fluctuate per patient and department needs.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 Job openings are posted for a minimum of seven calendar days.
 This job may be removed from posting boards and filled anytime after the minimum posting period has ended.

 The University of Michigan is an equal opportunity/affirmative action employer.